 The Centre holds a selection of business books, databases, business magazines, newspapers, Mintel market research reports and Irish company reports.
 The Centre has extensive information on starting a business and facilitates Start Your Own Business programme in association with Local Enterprise Office.

-There are a growing number of Book Clubs that meet in, or are affiliated to, the Public Libraries.
+There are a growing number of Book Clubs that meet in, or are affiliated to, our libraries.
 Most meet once a month to discuss their reading in a lively and informal atmosphere.
 Contact your local library for more details.

-Public facilities are available near the libraries in the ILAC Centre, Finglas Shopping Centre and Donaghmede Shopping Centre.
+Public facilities are available near the libraries in the ILAC Centre and Donaghmede Shopping Centre.